dinhsang2010/i-commit/README.md

 This project is just a demo how to use git:
 How to do ...use github
-// git git remote add origin https://github.com/dinhsang2010/i-commit.git. <add project out github>
+// git remote add origin https://github.com/dinhsang2010/i-commit.git. <add project out github>
 // git checkout -b <new branch>
 // git checkout <switch branch>
 // git log, show, git diff, reset, revert